This examination assesses the candidate to develop in depth financial planning skills related to business.

 FCSI membership is full membership of the CISI, and denotes an outstanding commitment to achieving the highest levels of knowledge, skills and behaviour.
 It is awarded to those with a suitable combination of qualifications and experience.

 Your values, needs and objectives are listened to and understood.
-Morrison PWM act as your trusted advisor, discussing what's important to you and guiding you with a friendly, professional, thorough and collaborative approach to financial planning.
+Morrison Personalised Wealth Management act as your trusted advisor, discussing what's important to you and guiding you with a friendly, professional, thorough and collaborative approach to financial planning.

 Together we find out what your concerns are and how to create peace of mind and security for your financial future.